EMERSON PROGRAM FOR PRIVATE STUDY

 - All applicants must prepare and perform 15-minutes of music for the audition.

-- All applicants should be prepared to sight-read/sight-sing.
+- All applicants should be prepared to sight-read/sight-sing (Vocal Scholars will not be asked to sight-sing)

 - Classical instrumentalists prepare two different pieces of music of contrasting styles and periods that show the complete range of their ability.
 No accompanist will be provided and none required.
 Memorization is not required.

-- Classical vocalists are required to sing three memorized art songs of different styles, at least one of which should be in English.
-An accompanist will be provided.
+- Classical vocalists are required to sing three memorized art songs of different styles with accompaniment, and at least one of which should be in English.
+Requests to have your accompaniment recorded for you before your Zoom audition should be directed to Yukiko Oba (email@example.com)

 - Percussionists must audition on at least two of the three major percussion instruments (timpani, mallet instruments, snare drum).